feetstv/obs-bot-commands/commands/buffering.md

-Is your stream buffering for you or your viewers?
-Check out [Stream Buffering Troubleshooting](https://obsproject.com/kb/stream-buffering-troubleshooting) for advice.
+If your stream is buffering for you or your viewers, check out [Stream Buffering Troubleshooting](https://obsproject.com/kb/stream-buffering-troubleshooting) for advice.